This project was the initiative of our Chair Dr. Roger Doudna, a delegate at the 2015 Paris Climate Summit.

 However when ‘compensated’ by the electricity generated in our own Wind Park, and the trees planted by our local charity “Trees For Life”, that unimpressive result tumbled to 3.5 tonnes CO2e /resident, roughly a third of the UK average.

-A Community Carbon Strategy is born!
+A Carbon Project is born!

 Some comparative data to bear in mind